industrial-edge/hello-world/docs/installation.md

 ### Build docker image

+From the root folder of this project, navigate into the src folder and change the filename "Dockerfile.example" to "Dockerfile".

 Open terminal in the project root path where docker-compose.yml is located and execute:
 ```bash
 docker-compose build